What is suspension travel on a mountain bike?

 Maximum absorption and stability.
 Designed for extreme descents. |

-Tuvalum tip: if you do varied routes and are looking for an “all-round” bike, the 130-150 mm range is the perfect balance point.
+Tuvalum Tip: if you do varied routes and want an “all-round” bike, the 130-150 mm range is the perfect balance point.

 How to properly adjust your MTB suspension